rzaluska/hugo-blog-source/content/blog/2017-05-11-Redmi-Note-4-MTK-Bootloader-Unlocking-Linux.md

 - Click on small blue icon
 - *New Filter 1* position will appear on list
 - Make sure new filter is checked
-- You can test if USB is working by pluging USB Stick to your PC while virtual machine is running.
+- You can test if USB is working by plugging USB Stick to your PC while virtual machine is running.
 It should appear inside VM.
 - If everything is working install Mi Flash on virtual machine